Black holes and causal nonlinear electrodynamics: Introduction

 There are several issues of interest for which causality plays a role in restricting possibilities.
 One is whether the central spacetime singularity of a charged static black-hole solution of the Einstein-NLED equations can be absent for some choice of NLED theory \cite{deOliveira:1994in,Bronnikov:2000vy,Bronnikov:2022ofk,Bokulic:2022cyk,Abe:2025vdj,Hale:2025ezt,Croney:2025cue,Babaei-Aghbolagh:2025tim,Hale:2025urg}.
-A restriction on this choice is inherent in the Hawking-Penrose theorem to the effect that singularities are inevitable, once a trapped surface appears, whenever the matter stress-energy tensor satisfies the Strong Energy Condition (SEC) \cite{Hawking:1970zqf}.
-Thus, regular black-hole solutions require an SEC-violating NLED theory.
-However, one consequence of the strong-field causality condition mentioned above is that it implies the SEC \cite{Russo:2024xnh}, assuming non-positive vacuum energy.
-The possibility of asymptotically-flat (or adS) regular black holes is thus ruled out for causal NLED theories.
-This leaves open the possibility of regular charged black holes in an ambient de Sitter spacetime but it is not difficult to see that a non-zero cosmological constant has no effect on singularities.
-We also clarify and complete some more direct arguments of Bronnikov that there are no regular charged spherically-symmetric black holes for any causal NLED theory \cite{Bronnikov:2000vy,Bronnikov:2022ofk}.
+A restriction on this choice is inherent in the Hawking-Penrose theorem that, for a stress-energy tensor satisfying the Strong Energy Condition (SEC), a spacetime singularity is inevitable once a trapped surface has appeared \cite{Hawking:1970zqf}.
+Thus, ``regular'' (singularity-free) charged black hole solutions require an SEC-violating NLED theory, but the SEC is implied by the strong-field causality condition mentioned above \cite{Russo:2024xnh}.
+This rules out regular asymptotically-flat black-holes.

+However, it is still desirable to have a detailed understanding of why a spacetime singularity is unavoidable in the Einstein-NLED context.
+Here we clarify and complete some partial arguments of Bronnikov \cite{Bronnikov:2000vy,Bronnikov:2022ofk} that there are no regular charged spherically-symmetric black holes for any causal NLED theory, and it is not difficult to see that the inclusion of a cosmological constant cannot eliminate a central singularity.
+In addition, we also give a direct proof based on the fact that the Ricci-squared scalar is strictly positive, and singular at the centre of symmetry, as a result of the strong-field causality condition on generic NLED theories.